September 09, 2020 4 min read

 Scrambled is one of the best ways to feed eggs to dogs, because you don't need to add anything unhealthy to them.
 A dash of milk is okay, but don't channel your inner Gordon Ramsay and start whipping them with crème fraiche.
 You can just crack that egg right in the pan, stir it around until it's cooked and leave it on top of your dog's kibble for a healthy little change to her daily diet.

-The two main takeaways are that it's better to serve them cooked, as that reduces the risk of food borne illness, and that you should cook them plain.
-You don't need to add salt, butter, cream or anything else to make them more delicious for your pup.
+The two main takeaways about giving eggs to dogs are that it's better to serve them cooked, as that reduces the risk of food borne illness, and that you should cook them plain.
+You don't need to add salt, butter, cream or anything else to make them more delicious for your pup (and of course while eggs are a great snack for your dog, eggnog is most certainly not a good choice, even on Christmas).
 If plain eggs aren't enough, you can always scramble in some healthy veggies while cooking them - some green beans, spinach or even carrots make for the perfect doggy omelette!